gavingro/seatrades/README.md

 ### Currently Implementing

-- [ ] Penalize assigning campers from the same cabin to different seatrades (eg reward friends being placed together).
-- [ ] Max cabin limits on a per-seatrade basis.
-Penalize OR constrain having too many campers of the same cabin assigned to the same seatrade.
-(Can we penalize having 1 camper assigned, but not 0 campers?).

 ### To Implement

 - [ ] Assign each camper to a block-1 or block-2 fleet time.
 This should be done in an optimal manner, perhaps as a first pass with a separate optimizer.